The Mac is getting a ton of huge features this fall — and we just tried them | CNN Underscored

 Keeping you in Focus with four distinct modes and Shortcuts arrive on the Mac

 One of our favorite features across iOS 15, iPadOS 15, watchOS 8 and macOS Monterey is Focus modes.
 Essentially customizable Do Not Disturb settings, these put you in control of what notifications, alerts and even calls come through.
-Classic Do Not Disturb is joined by Sleep, Driving, Work or Personal.
-The latter being the two new ones for this year’s software improvements.
+Classic Do Not Disturb is joined by Sleep, Driving, Work or Personal, the latter two being new ones for this year’s software improvements.

 And if you’re a member of group messages, you’ll have an away status of sorts (that’s reminiscent of AIM) in Messages when you turn on a Focus mode.
-It’s pretty handy but, be warned, people can choose to notify you anyway.
+It’s pretty handy, but be warned that people can choose to notify you anyway.

-While Focus Modes are likely a prosumer feature destined to be a powerful tool in all users’ belts, Shortcuts is a little more pro, but it’s a significant change.
+While Focus modes are likely a consumer-focused feature destined to be a powerful tool in all users’ belts, Shortcuts is a little more pro, but it’s a significant change.
 Automator is being sunsetted in favor of Shortcuts, which is essentially an app that compiles a way to automate tasks, and one that has grown in popularity across iOS and iPadOS.
-Those mobile-focused Shortcuts are all available and Apple has some premade ones for the Mac as well — and yes, like Tabs in Safari or Focus Modes, they sync across your devices.
-It could be as simple as triggering a text message when you open a specific app or having it create a gif when you import a new video in under 3 seconds.
+Those mobile-focused Shortcuts are all available and Apple has some premade ones for the Mac as well — and yes, like Tabs in Safari or Focus modes, they sync across your devices.
+It could be as simple as triggering a text message when you open a specific app or having it create a GIF when you import a new video in under three seconds.
 The options are really endless.
 Those who currently rely on Automator will be happy to know that you can convert those automations into Shortcuts with relative ease as well.

 Shared with You, Maps and other neat extras